-Length/Credits Semester 10 SACE Credits/Full Year 20 SACE Credits understanding of the concepts of rights, fairness and justice, power and change.
+Length/Credits Semester 10 SACE Credits/Full Year 20 SACE Credits

+The SACE Legal Studies Subject Outline is currently being reviewed.
+The following description is yet to be endorsed for 2021.
+Stage 1 Legal Studies focusses on the use of laws and legal systems to create harmony within dynamic and evolving communities.
+Through an inquiry-based process, students explore and develop their understanding of the concepts of rights, fairness and justice, power and change.
 Legal Studies is to be explored through 'big questions' so students can develop an appreciation and awareness of their role as a citizen in the Australian legal system, the skills to communicate their ideas and the confidence to make informed and effective decisions regarding legal issues.